maritmoe/java-api-requests-responses-workshop/README.md

 Here is the current spec, being served using GitHub Pages [https://boolean-uk.github.io/java-api-requests-responses-workshop/](https://boolean-uk.github.io/java-api-requests-responses-workshop/).

+## Exercise 1

+Create an OpenAPI Spec for Publishers that matches the Authors one.

+Publishers should have a name and a city associated with them.

+The Spec should include the equivalent 5 endpoints we described in our Authors one.

 ## Building the endpoints to match the spec

 We need to implement an Authors class to manage the end points for the API, we're going to use an ArrayList of Author objects to do this, the Author class itself will just be a simple class including two fields that are Strings, `name` and `email` these will be set in the Constructor and have the usual getters and setters.